coredns/coredns.io/content/plugins/forward.md

 weight = 20
 tags = ["plugin", "forward"]
 categories = ["plugin"]
-date = "2026-07-01T06:05:45.8774587"
+date = "2026-07-13T15:51:55.8775587"
 +++

 ## Description

 The *forward* plugin re-uses already opened sockets to the upstreams.
-It supports UDP, TCP and DNS-over-TLS and uses in band health checking.
+It supports UDP, TCP, DNS-over-TLS, DNS-over-HTTPS and uses in band health checking.

 When it detects an error a health check is performed.
 This checks runs in a loop, performing each check at a *0.5s* interval for as long as the upstream reports unhealthy.
 Once healthy we stop